STREAM REPORT NEWSLETTER

 Understanding Twitch’s New “Drop Ins” Feature

-Drop Ins is a new feature within Twitch’s Stream Together that lets streamers “drop in” on each other’s live streams without the hassle of pre-planning.
+Drop Ins is a new feature within Twitch’s Stream Together that lets streamers “drop in” on each other’s livestreams without the hassle of pre-planning.
 Here’s how it works:

 • Audio & Video Setup: Once accepted, you can easily set up audio and video through OBS or other streaming software.